CypherKTS/CypherKTS/README.md

 ## Hello World! 👋

 # whoami
-I’m Uzi, a driven junior cybersecurity major with a computer science minor.
+I’m Uzi, a cybersecurity major with a computer science minor.
 Certified in cybersecurity and IT by Google, Cisco, Red Hat, Mastercard, and more.
 I’m passionate about solving complex challenges and improving security.
 A lifelong learner focused on protecting information and adapting to ever-evolving threats.

 ---------------------